oroinc/documentation/user/back-office/system/configuration/commerce/product/global-product-search.rst

    * **Allow Partial Product Search** --- When enabled, the customer can find a product in the global search and on quick order form using a substring inside a word.
 Enabling this option may have a performance impact on search behaviour.

-5. In the **Automatic Phrase Suggestions** section, configure the following options:
+5. In the **Automatic Phrase Suggestions** section (available as of OroCommerce v5.1.7), configure the following options:

    * **Enable Automatic Phrase Suggestions in Search Autocomplete** --- Select the checkbox to enable displaying suggestions in the storefront.
    * **Number Of Automatically Suggested Phrases In Search Autocomplete** --- The maximum number of suggestions displayed in the storefront autocomplete dropdown.